FStack-Develover/football-lovers/README.md

 -----
 * The social media / contact section

+    - By contact us section user can get in touch with the group
-    - By clicking on the links facebook , tweeter, instagram or youtube the user can get in touch with the group
+    - By clicking on the links facebook , tweeter, instagram or youtube the user can access to our social media information.
-    -
-    -

-pic social media
+pic contact us social media

 --------------
 * The gallery page

-    -
-    -
-    -
+    - Here users can find different images of old meetings

 pic gallery page

 --------------
 * The sign up page

-    -
-    -
-    -
+    - Here users can sign up to Football Lovers.
+    - The form collects first name, last name and email address.
+    - Users can choose by clicking on the radio buttons which district they prefer for playing.
+    - The sign up form gives the user the ability to sign up to join to Football Lovers.

 pic sign up page

 --------------
 ## Testing
 --------
-*
-*
+* I tested that this page works in different browsers: chrome, firefox, safari.
+* This is a responsive project, it looks nice and functions on all standard screen sizes using the devtools device toolbar.
+* Navigation, Header, be part of us section, contact us gallery page and sign up page are readable and easy to understand.
+* The form works, requires entries in every field, only accept corresponding values vor name and email
+* The radio button works as expected.
-*
+* Let's play button works

 ### Bugs
 #### solved bugs
--
--
+- When i was coding i realized that my css dont have any effect by styling.
+- This was because i didnt pay attention at the syntax. i wrote #hero zoom instead #hero-zoom
+- I add the missed "-" and solved my problem
 ### Validator Testing
 - HTML
     - No errors were returned when passing through the official W3C validator.